Biden touts inspectors general as key for small business relief

 Mr. Biden said he’s “tired” of talking about former President Donald Trump.

-“But the last administration spent a lot of time talking about how there was no need for an inspector general,” he said.
-“You’re going to see an investigation showing that a lot of this was fraudulent, where it went.
-The money, I guarantee you, is going to go to small businesses.”
+“But the last administration spent a lot of time talking about how there was no need for [an] inspector general,” he said.
+“You’re going to see an investigation showing that a lot of this was fraudulent, where it went.”

+“The money, I guarantee you, is going to go to small businesses,” he said.

 The Paycheck Protection Program, authorized last year as part of an earlier coronavirus relief package, attracted some unwanted attention when news came out that major corporations had secured money.
 Small businesses reported difficulty accessing the funds when the program was getting started.